 - have valid status on a work permit that is due to expire within four months,

-- have paid the processing fee and the Open Work Permit Holder fee.
+- pay the work permit processing fee and the Open Work Permit Holder fee.

 Note: If you applied under the Provincial Nominee Program, you must not have employment restrictions as conditions of your nomination.

 When you submit your application, you must provide all supporting documents listed in your document checklist.
-You must also include a copy of your Acknowledgment of Receipt letter from CIC.
+You must also include a copy of your Acknowledgment of Receipt letter.

 If you applied outside of Express Entry, this letter is sent by the processing office after we verify that your application is complete.